Gang of 25: Threat from the SDP

-Thatcher carried out a cabinet reshuffle in September; this was considered to be a purge of the so-called wets, the left-leaning Conservatives who tended to disagree with her economic policies.
+Thatcher carried out a cabinet reshuffle in September; this was considered to be a purge of the so-called wets, Conservatives on the left of the party who tended to disagree with her economic policies.
 The party was shaken by SDP–Liberal by-election victories in the formerly Conservative-held seats of Croydon (22 October) and Crosby (26 November).
-The SDP at this time was actively courting Conservative MPs to join their party to demonstrate their centrist appeal.
+The SDP at this time was actively courting moderate Conservative MPs to join their party in order to demonstrate their centrist appeal.

 Gang of 25

 On 25 November, Thatcher's Chief Whip, Michael Jopling, received a letter signed by 21 backbench MPs.
 The letter noted that the signatories had previously warned Jopling that they were in "fundamental disagreement with the government's economic analysis" but that they believed no action had been taken.
 The letter stated that collectively the signatories would "vote against any consequent measures presented to the House" if the effect of the Autumn Statement was to "deflate aggregate demand in the economy".
 The letter was typed on one side of paper, headed with the House of Commons logo.
 The text is just two sentences long, and the remainder of the page is taken up by the handwritten signatures of the MPs.

 The letter came when Thatcher's economic policies did not show results, with factories closing, unemployment increasing, and inflation increasing.
 There were significant concerns that the 21 named MPs, as well as suspected Gang members Jim Lester, Richard Needham, Chris Patten and John Wheeler, would split from the party.
 Thatcher and her chief advisers nicknamed the group the "Gang of 25", after the SDP founders.
 One of the Gang was Ian Gilmour, a "wet" who had lost his position as Lord Privy Seal and Commons foreign affairs spokesman in the September reshuffle, and another was Keith Speed, a former navy minister who Thatcher had sacked in May for objecting to defence cuts.